Team-1280/electrical-book/content/docs/contributing/_index.md

 #### Outlining each folder:

--   `/content` is the main text of the book and each folder defines the structure of the book, which you can see in the sidebar.
+-   `/content` is the main text of the book and each folder defines the structure of the book, which you can see in the sidebar. **You'll be editing this most of the time.**
 -   `/public` is the folder where the rendered pages that you see now are pooped out by **Hugo**, which is what we use to render plain **Markdown**.
 You don't need to look at this.
 -   `/static/img` is where you put your images if needed.
 -   `/themes` is what makes Hugo have the site to look like this, otherwise it would be ugly.